 How to use Siri on Apple Watch

-If you're on cellular, Siri may also take a few moments to process properly; after speaking, Siri may prompt you with a quick "Hang on..." before getting your query.
+Depending on your connection, Siri may take a few moments to process properly; after speaking, Siri may prompt you with a quick "Hang on..." or "I'll tap you when I'm ready" before responding.
 During this time, you can let your arm drop back to its normal position — your watch will tap you on the wrist when Siri has finished processing.

 How to use "Hey Siri" on your Apple Watch

 - Raise your Apple Watch to your face (or, if you have wrist raise disabled, tap on the screen to wake your watch).

 - Say Hey Siri followed by your query.